hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/optimistic-locking.md

 time the row is updated the version number changes. `UPDATE` and `DELETE` operations can detect changes in this value and abort the ongoing transaction on such event.
 - **Timestamp Column**: If a timestamp column happens to be already included in the table it can be used for optimistic locking.
 Each time the row is changed this timestamp is updated.
 The upside of this strategy is that no extra column is required.
-The downsides of it is that the column may have been intended for a different goal (not low level updates), and also the granularity of the timestamp value could be insufficient on highly updated rows that can occur more than once a second (milliseconds, or microseconds).
+The downside of it is that the column may have been intended for a different goal (not low level updates), and also the granularity of the timestamp value could be insufficient on highly updated rows that can occur more than once a second (or milliseconds, microseconds, nanoseconds).
 - **Full Row Check**: This strategy checks the entire row for changes while updating it or deleting it.
 The benefit of this strategy is that is doesn't require an extra column to be added to the table.
 The downside is that it needs to compare all the columns of the table before updating, and this could place extra load in the database.
 This extra load could be significant when comparing LOB